actuallyitsnathaniel/lightfeather-backend-challenge/readme.md

 ## Usage:

-To get the server running, navigate to the root directory of this repository after cloning. </br>
+You should be in the root directory of the repository after installing. </br>
 Then, type:

 ```